adosia/Contracts/vesting-solution/README.md

 }
 ```

 A successful vote here is any combination of signatures that sum to a weight greater than or equal to the majority paramter, 65.
 In this case, there are 10 possible combinations for a successful vote.
 Each number corresponds to a voter's signature on a transaction that represents a vote.
 A voter answers YES when they sign a vote transaction.
-Abstaining from the vote is NO. The order of the voters in each solution does not matter.
+Not signing is abstaining which is a vote of NO. The order of the voters in each solution does not matter.

 Successful Votes: